MITeo21/HCR_ICRS_Interaction/README.md

 Written by Meigan, with captions implemented by Pierce.
 The visuals system takes inputs from `interaction.py`, but can be run alone by `run_visuals.py`.

 # HARDWARE
+More detail available in [the Hardware README](./HARDWARE/Chassis_Documentation.md), along with links to OnShape, which contains the remaining 3D models.

+## Frame_Documentation
+Designed by Meigan.
+Design pages accessed by the team during the intial stage.

+## Gantry
+Designed by Albi.
+The model for the gantry/forklift system.

+## Micro_Controller_Code
+Written by James.
+Code to control the dispenser and gantry/forklift.